yanndebray/LLMs-with-MATLAB-book/chap3_Art_of_prompting/how-to-run-local-deepseek-models-and-use-them-with-matlab.md

 The exact value of the speed of light in a vacuum is defined as \( 299,792,458 \) meters per second.
 ```

 I found it interesting that the model's responses varied with each query.
-Here are a few examples:
+For example:

-1. **First Response**:
+1. **First Query**:
    ```
    The speed of light in a vacuum is approximately 299,792 kilometers (186,282 statute miles) per second.
    ```

-2. **Second Response** (more verbose):
+2. **Second Query**:
    ```
    <think>
    Okay, so I'm trying to figure out what the speed of light is...
    ...
-   In summary, the speed of light remains a constant, significantly impacting various areas of physics and our understanding of the universe.
+   The speed of light is approximately three times 10^8 meters per second but precisely calculated to around 299,792,458 m/s.
    </think>
    ```

+The model provided a detailed explanation, showcasing its ability to generate varied and complex responses.

 ### Conclusion

-While the DeepSeek model I used is relatively small, it still provides valuable insights and demonstrates the capabilities and limitations of LLM-based AI technology.
-I encourage you to experiment with it and share your thoughts!
+While this is a smaller version of the DeepSeek model, it still demonstrates useful capabilities and serves as an engaging way to explore the strengths and weaknesses of LLM-based AI technology.
+I encourage you to try it out and share your thoughts!

 ---

+You are now following this blog post and will receive updates in your activity feed.
+You may also receive emails based on your notification preferences.

 **Category**: Artificial Intelligence (AI)